These home loans offer low costs, coupled with a host of features, giving the best overall value.

 * This is a fictional, but realistic, example.

 An offset account is a bank account connected to your home loan.
-Any money that you save in it temporarily reduces (or offsets) your loan principal.
-This means your repayments stay the same, but you're paying less interest and so you pay off the whole loan faster.
+Any money that you save in it will be offset against your loan.
+So you're paying interest on the amount of your home loan minus that cash.

-With an offset account you still retain total control over the cash while receiving the same benefit.
+With an offset account you still retain total control over the cash while paying the same as if you'd put the money towards the loan.
 So if you suddenly need some money to cover an urgent expense, it's right there.
-It's the best of both worlds.

 What is Finder Score?